ETS-ReactNative5/project2-react/README.md

 The Daily Orchid is a mobile-responsive lightweight orchid database single page application platform for users to discover orchid species and add favourites to their account, and for orchid-growers to share their own hybrids with the world.

 **Justification for the App**
-This web app is akin to a mini-Wiki, a lightweight platform with information presented in easy-to-digest nuggets.
+This web app is akin to a mini-Wikipedia, a lightweight platform with information presented in easy-to-digest nuggets.
 The features are also self-explanatory and simple-to-use.
 This makes it easy for users to share information with others.
 Anyone is able to post and edit, stoking the community spirit of sharing and learning.

 ## UI/UX